Asset Management Policy

 [The CIS benchmarks are a suggestion in this instance.
 You may have other hardening standards you wish to apply to assets instead of CIS.
 These may be external hardening standards or you may develop internal best practices.]

-Vendor supplied defaults, including usernames, passwords, and any other common settings that may result in unauthorized attempts to access the systems, will be changed in accordance with hardening guides.
+Vendor supplied defaults, including usernames, passwords, and any other common settings that may result in unauthorized attempts to access the systems, will be disabled or changed in accordance with best practices and hardening guidelines.

 Local passwords, when required, will be randomly generated and securely stored in the approved password management system.